Using Jupyter Notebooks and JupyterLab with Matlab

 You should now be able to launch a Matlab notebook.
 You can do this by clicking on the “MATLAB Kernel” icon if using JupyterLab, or, if you’re using Jupyter Notebook, from the “New” dropdown menu on the upper right.
 Your first time working with Matlab, you will probably be prompted to click on “Open MATLAB” and then need to enter your MathWorks login information.

-Note that there is a special consideration not currently mentioned in the documentation, which is the Matlab Jupyter kernel doesn’t work with Jupyter password authentication.
-If you find that your kernel dies immediately after starting, it’s probably because you have password authentication set up in Jupyter.
+Note that there is a special consideration not currently mentioned in the documentation, which is the Matlab Jupyter kernel does not work with Jupyter password authentication, see this discussion.
+If you find that your kernel can’t connect or dies immediately after starting, it’s probably because you have password authentication set up in Jupyter.
 Follow these steps to delete jupyter_server_config.json or jupyter_notebook_config.json, which reverts to token authentication and should fix the problem.
+On a Mac, when prompted to enter the token, you can find this by trying jupyter notebook list at the command line.

-To check that Matlab is working correctly, try entering surf(peaks) at the command prompt and then pressing play.
+To check that Matlab is working correctly, try entering surf(peaks) in a cell and then pressing play.
 For this first command, there will be a long pause before the plot appears, but after that it should work more speedily.

 The next time you want to use JupyterLab, you only need to activate the jlab environment with “conda activate jlab” followed by “jupyter lab”, again substituting for conda as appropriate.